tigron/tigron-api-client/README.md

 # tigron-api-client

+## Description

-A PHP client to communicate with Tigron Control panel
+This packages allows you to communicate with Tigron Control panel.